scov8/programmableCalculator-group03/README.md

-# Programmable Calculator - Group 03
+# Programmable Calculator - Group 03 IZ

-The purpose of this software is to implement a scientific, programmable calculator.
+The purpose of this project is to implement a scientific, programmable calculator.
 The calculator can work with real and complex, floating numbers.
 It also supports the definition and usage of 26 variables, one for each letter of the alphabet.